Assessing subhalo finders in cosmological hydrodynamical simulations: Halo and subhalo finding

 The hierarchy of structures within each FoF group is analysed recursively from the bottom of the subhalo hierarchy.
 In other words, the subhaloes without any children are subject to unbinding first, at which point their parents can be analysed.
 The process is repeated until the central subhalo of the FoF is analysed.
-This depth-first approach allows for the possibility of parents gaining bound mass that is not bound to its children subhaloes.
+This depth-first\footnote{In {\HBTHERONS}, depth refers to the number of hierarchical connections that a given subhalo is away from the central subhalo of its host FoF group.
+A central subhalo thus has a depth of 0, its satellites a depth of 1, the satellites of satellites a depth of 2, etc.} approach allows for the possibility of parents gaining bound mass that is not bound to its children subhaloes.
+In other words, any central or satellite subhalo can accrete mass that is stripped from the subhaloes in their own satellite system.